-I'm sorry but this is not negotiable for any reason.
+I'm sorry but diet is not really negotiable.
 My dogs all eat raw and when a dog comes over and eats kibble several things

 happen.
 Your dog is not happy eating his kibble because he can see and smell the raw food, so your dog chooses not to eat well and

 that is not good for your dog.
 Next your dog poops huge gross piles of kibble poop and my dogs think it is a treat, disgusting to see them

-So if you won't feed raw, I will not place a dog with you under any terms, pet or partnership.
+So if you won't feed raw at all, I will not place a dog with you for partnership.
 Sorry.